Camotes Islands: Language

-Protohistory
+History

 Little is known of the islands' early history.
 The twentieth century saw a number of archaeological studies, but nothing of major significance emerged.

-An early visitor was Carl Guthe, who led an expedition from the University of Michigan which spent three years 1923–1925 investigating and exploring many sites across the archipelago.
-He conducted an archaeological dig in a cave site on Tulang.
-Located on the southeastern coast of the island, the cave measures about 12 by 9 ft.
+An early visitor was Carl Guthe, who led an expedition from the University of Michigan which spent three years (1923–1925) investigating and exploring many sites across the archipelago.
+He conducted an archaeological dig at a cave on Tulang on the southeastern coast of the island, with the cave measuring about 3.7 by 2.7 m.
 Guthe reported it to contain bone fragments and teeth of about 60 individuals.
 Associated grave goods included earthenware pottery, shell bracelets, bronze and iron artefacts (iron tang, bronze chisel, iron blade), glass and stone beads, hammerstone and pestle.
 Filed teeth were also recovered from this site.
-(Note: Carl Guthe explored 485 sites comprising 120 caves, 134 burial grounds and 231 graves all over the Philippines that are contained in an inventory report now deposited at the University of Michigan.)

-Otley Beyer (Philippine's "Father of Anthropology") never visited, although he is reported to have described Camotes as a "basket of interesting archaeological finds."
+(Note: Carl Guthe explored 485 sites comprising 120 caves, 134 burial grounds and 231 graves all over the Philippines, contained in an inventory report now deposited at the University of Michigan.)
+Otley Beyer, dubbed the Philippines' "Father of Anthropology", never visited, although he is reported to have described Camotes as a "basket of interesting archaeological finds."

 In the early 1970s, residents unearthed a variety of artefacts dating back to the 16th century.
-An excavation at Mactang, a purok within Esperanza, Poro, revealed spears, daggers, swords, crosses, iron pendants and a skull pierced with an arrowhead.
-This heavily disturbed and looted site located along the shoreline of sitio Mactang was excavated by Bailen and Cabanilla of UP Diliman in the early 1990s and explored by Bersales and USC in 2001.
+An excavation at Mactang, a purok of Barangay Esperanza, Poro, revealed spears, daggers, swords, crosses, iron pendants and a skull pierced with an arrowhead.
+This heavily disturbed and looted site along the shoreline of Mactang was excavated in the 1990s by Bailen and Cabanilla of the University of the Philippines Diliman and explored by Bersales and the University of San Carlos in 2001.
 Porcelain and earthenware sherds are strewn on the surface of what would otherwise have been a 13th- or 14th-century CE burial site.

 In one barangay, Bailen and Cabanilla found a complex of caves which they believed had been inhabited by primitive people.
-Cabanilla asked municipal officials to preserve the site and wait while their project proposal would be approved.
-They planned to conduct a digging and leave whatever artefacts would be found in the caves.
-Meaning, they would transform the place into an onsite museum that should attract students, archaeologists. etc.

-A few months later, Cabanilla returned to Camotes, having secured project funding from a foreign institution.
-To his surprise and dismay, despite earlier assurances of its safekeeping, he found the caves already mined of stone which had been sold to a sinter plant in Leyte by the mayor.
-Only one cave remained, but Cabanilla lost the drive and returned to Manila, his project scuttled.
+Cabanilla asked municipal officials to preserve the site while their project proposal was approved, planning to conduct a dig and leave whatever artefacts were found in the caves, transforming the place into an onsite museum.
+A few months later, having secured project funding from a foreign institution, Cabanilla returned to find the caves already mined of stone and sold to a sinter plant in Leyte by the mayor, despite earlier assurances of its safekeeping.
+Only one cave remained, and the town's plan to erect a museum was abandoned.

-Because of that, even the plan to set up a town museum for the artifacts dug during the survey was abandoned.